sakai-mirror/wsrp/producer/README.txt

 The tool placement id for this tool is 92757208-f347-41a9-00b9-28ea26fdcba5.
 This value can be used as the portlet handle in the WSRP Consumer to access this site specific instance of tool over WSRP.

+Note however that this will not work with uPortal 2.x (I haven’t tried uPortal 3.x yet!) because of an unresolved issue in uPortal’s WSRP consumer implementation.
+In a nutshell, Sakai does not advertise all instances of all tools in the getServiceDescription method, because that would be too overwhelming.
+Sakai only advertises the “context-less” portlets as described below and expects a different (currently out-of-band) mechanism for configuring these site-specific instances. uPortal’s WSRP consumer however will not issue a request for a portlet that is not advertised in the getServiceDescription.

+I will be very interested to know what behavior folks are seeing in using this with other Portals.

 A tool can also be accessed without a specific site context by using the tool identifier as the portlet handle.
 The tool identifiers for various tools can be seen by visiting the mercury portal at http://localhost:8080/mercury.
 For instance, the announcement tool has a tool identifier of “sakai.announcements”.
 When accessed in this manner,